edxliu/UALscripts/README.md

 ```
 python structure_SIPs.py
 ```
 Enter the path of source and destination directories.
-Enter the cataloguing system the content has been catalogued in, then enter the type of Preservica-friendly folder strucutre you need (Standard or PAX).
+Enter the cataloguing system the content has been catalogued in, then enter the type of Preservica-friendly folder structure you need (Standard or PAX).
 The relevant CSV logs will be generated following full programme run in a folder titled ‘copy_logs’ which will be saved in the same location that you’ve saved the structure_SIPs.py and utilities scripts.